supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_14_EnableSignRiskPolicy.md

 6. Select the **Require multi-factor authentication** check box and then select **Done**.

 7. Under **Policy enforcement**,  toggle to  **Enabled** and then select **Save**.

+## Review

+In this lab you have completed the following tasks:

+- Configured the policy
+- Enabled Sign-in risk policy

+## You have successfully completed the lab